edent/Sercomm-API/README.md

 - `73` (GMT+12:00) Fiji, Kamchatka, Marshall Is.
 - `74` (GMT+13:00) Nuku'alofa
 - `75` (GMT-04:30) Caracas

+## Telnet

+Some cameras will allow Telnet access.

+* Activate Telnet
+    * ` /adm/file.cgi?todo=inject_telnetd`
+        * Response: if successful, you will see `Open Telnet Daemon successfully!`

+Username and password coming soon ;-)

 ## TODO!
 If you can help with these missing piece of functionality, I would be most grateful.